jshea2/WebsocketOSC/README.md

 }
 ```

+## Limits

+- Only one OSC message at a time.
+    - Bundle OSC isn't supported yet.
+- Takes only one argument

 # Credits:
 Inspired by [osc2ws](https://github.com/pandrr/osc2ws).
-This does the same just as a standalone app.
+This does the same thing just as a standalone app.